 The valley is also home to more than 100 wineries and wine tasting rooms – many of which happily welcome and entertain children with games, activities, and treats – to make sure mom, dad, or even the grandparents enjoy themselves, as well as a vibrant cultural scene, true farm-to-table culinary experiences, and one-of-a-kind outdoor attractions.

-Below are six truly family-friendly reasons to visit the Santa Ynez Valley this summer:
+Below are six truly family-friendly reasons to visit the Santa Ynez Valley Wine Country this summer:

 1. Trolleys, surreys and Segways – Climb aboard a historic wooden streetcar pulled by a pair of magnificent draft horses for a guided tour of the Danish village of Solvang.